 HALLP is authorised and regulated by the Financial Conduct Authority ("FCA") and its sole business is investment management.
-HALLP has two non-UK affiliates which directly employ staff, in Hong Kong and Tokyo; neither of these affiliates conduct business in the UK.
-Horizon Asset (UK) Limited is does not provide any services in the UK.
+HALLP has two non-UK affiliates which directly employ staff, in Hong Kong and one in Tokyo; neither of these affiliates conduct business in the UK.
+Horizon Asset (UK) Limited does not provide any services in the UK.

-Approach to Modern Slavery
+Policy on and Approach to Modern Slavery

-We acknowledge that the risk of modern slavery is relevant to all supply chains across all sectors.
+We acknowledge that the risk of Modern Slavery is relevant to all supply chains across all sectors.
 However, our business and that of our affiliates is focused solely on investment management, which we believe to be relatively lower risk industry deploying as it does a highly skilled labour force with extensive reliance on specialised information technology and a very limited level of manufactured goods.

 Our Supply Chain

 We take a proportionate, risk-based approach when entering in to or renewing supplier arrangements.

 We have conducted a review to assess the nature and extent of the risk of modern slavery in our supply chains and business.
 Our supply chain is primarily comprised of institutional financial firms, financial data providers and information technology service companies that typically employ highly skilled labour in developed financial markets.
 Accordingly, we assess the risk of Modern Slavery in our supply chain to be low.

 However, as part of our proportionate, risk-based approach we have focused and continue to focus on countries and parts of our supply chain which we consider to be relatively higher risk.
 The main criteria used to evaluate the risk of suppliers included the origin of manufacture or the nature of the services provided and the location these services are provided from.